Skip to Content

 The Nuclear Regulatory Commission (NRC) defines four emergency classifications that could occur at a nuclear power station.
 Dominion Energy would contact federal, state, and local authorities in each of the following situations:

 • Unusual Event is the least serious level, indicating a potential or minor event at the station.
 Radioactive release, if any, is minimal and far below Federal guidelines.
-There is no impact to public and no public action needed.
+There is no impact to the public and no public action needed.
 Support from state and local emergency officials is not needed.

 • Alert is a more serious level, indicating an event that may affect station safety.
 Radioactive release, if any, is minimal and far below Federal guidelines.
-There is no impact to public and no public action needed.
+There is no impact to the public and no public action needed.
 State and local emergency officials will share information with the public as needed.

 • Site Area Emergency is a serious level, indicating an event that may affect or has affected plant safety.
 Radioactive release, if any, should remain under Federal guidelines.
 When alerted, you should tune in to local radio and television stations for information and instructions.
 State and local emergency officials may recommend actions for the public to take.